Idealised 2-D viscoelastic loading problem in a square box¶

 Next we need to create a mesh of the mantle region we want to simulate.
 The Weerdesteijn test case is a 3D box 1500 km wide horizontally and 2891 km deep.
 To speed up things for this first demo, we consider a 2D domain, i.e. taking a vertical cross section through the 3D box.

-.
-We have chosen 40 quadrilateral elements in the $x$
+We have chosen a mesh with 60 elements in the $x$ direction and 5 elements

 On the mesh, we also denote that our geometry is Cartesian, i.e. gravity points in the negative z-direction.
 This attribute is used by G-ADOPT specifically, not Firedrake.
 By contrast, a non-Cartesian geometry is assumed to have gravity pointing in the radially inward direction.